- About Bard

 – New York Times, January 3, 1932

-ANNANDALE-ON-HUDSON, N.Y. – Bard SummerScape’s rediscovery of “Prokofiev and His World” leaps the continents from the Soviet Union to Depression-era America with a new production of George and Ira Gershwin’s riotous, charmingly satirical musical Of Thee I Sing, which will open in Theater Two of the Richard B. Fisher Center on Friday, August 1, with additional performances on August 2, 3, 6, 7, 8, 9, and 10.
+ANNANDALE-ON-HUDSON, N.Y. – Bard SummerScape’s rediscovery of “Prokofiev and His World” leaps the continents from the Soviet Union to Depression-era America with a new production of George and Ira Gershwin’s riotous, charmingly satirical musical Of Thee I Sing, which will open in LUMA Theater of the Richard B. Fisher Center on Friday, August 1, with additional performances on August 2, 3, 6, 7, 8, 9, and 10.
 Will Pomerantz is director and choreographer of the new staging, which features set designs by Louisa Thompson, costumes by Carol Bailey, and lighting by Justin Townsend.
 Bard’s own James Bagwell conducts the ensemble.
 There are afternoon as well as evening shows, and the matinee on Saturday, August 2 will be preceded by an enlightening and entertaining Opera Talk, free of charge.

 Bard’s revival is very timely in this year of a seemingly endless political campaign – not least because the path-breaking Gershwin comedy hasn’t been revived on the